nlguillemot/rock-n-roll-soul/README.md

 * R: Restart level
 * M/Esc: Quit to main menu

-Developed from scratch in 48 hours for Global Game Jam 2013 with Brandon Duncan. (https://github.com/moltanem2000)
+Developed from scratch in 48 hours for Global Game Jam 2013.

 ##Animation Editing